Heraldry Symbols & What They Mean

 The fret has been called the ‘heraldic true lover’s know’.
 It consists of a thin border of a diamond of equal sides, interlaced with a cross make of tow bendlets (thin bars), running from corner to corner in the form of a saltire (X).

-The fret signifies persuasion.
+The fret signifies persuasion in heraldry.
 In early days the charge was interchangeable with a quarter or a field fretty, which is simply interlacing bendlets going diagonally right and left.
 In fact, fretty was the original pattern.

 The fretty pattern represents a net and signifies persuasion.

 The fusil represents a spindle formerly used in spinning, and it is an ancient symbol of labour and industry.

 The fusil is a diamond drawn point up and more elongated than a lozenge, which is square, though in early times there was no distinction between a lozenge and a fusil.

 In many cases fusils and lozenges have been used indifferently to best suit the shape of the shield that they were drawn on, though the distinction is not generally observed in heraldry.